rodneyshupe/Cookbook/Recipes/Sauces/MustardFermented.rst

 Directions
 ----------
 1. Mix seeds together, and pulse in a spice grinder to break apart the seeds.
-Blend remaining ingredients in a 1 pint (16oz) jar.
+Blend remaining ingredients in a 1 pint (16 ounces) jar.
 2. Cover and ferment for 1 day and up to a week.